 - 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-- 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
+At St Mark's we teach a values-based education this is an approach to teaching that works with values.
+It creates a strong learning environment that enhances academic achievement and develops students' social and relationship skills that last throughout their lives.
+PSHCE is threaded throughout the curriculum.
 We have also developed links with the Health Team delivering Being Healthy, Healthy Relationships.
 Links with NSPCC delivering Speak out Stay Safe.
 Links with GEM Education delivering e-safety.
-Links with Newcastle United Foundation delivering Football for All (looking at bullying and discrimination. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015) and Local Safeguarding Board Procedures.
+Anti Bullying Alliance. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.

-3. ROLES AND RESPONSIBILITIES
+SECTION 3.
+ROLES AND RESPONSIBILITIES

 Role Name Contact Details

-Designated Safeguarding Lead (DSL) Mrs A Miller 0191 2869349 0191 2675677
+Designated Mrs Alison Miller 0191 2869349

+Safeguarding Lead (DSL)

-Deputy DSL Mrs M Henderson 0191 2869349
+Deputy DSL Mrs Mel Henderson 0191 2869349

+Head Teacher

-Headteacher Mrs A Miller
+Mrs Alison Miller 0191 2869349

+Named Safeguarding 0191 2869349

-Named Safeguarding Governor Mrs S Patterson
+Governor Mrs Sharon Patterson

+Chair of Governing Body 0191 2869349

-Chair of Governors Mrs M Lowes
+Mrs Monica Lowes